 If We Have Saved More Than The Full Retirement Sum (FRS)

-The first thing to bear in mind is that our Full Retirement Sum (FRS) is $213,000 if we turn 55 in 2025.
-Depending on how we accumulate more than the FRS (for example $213,000) in our CPF accounts, we may be able to withdraw more than the $5,000 minimum.
+The first thing to bear in mind is that our Full Retirement Sum (FRS) is $220,400 if we turn 55 in 2026.
+Depending on how much we accumulate above the FRS in our CPF accounts, we may be able to withdraw more than the $5,000 minimum.

 Person A accumulated $250,000 entirely with mandatory contributions while working.
 Person B has accumulated only $100,000 through mandatory contributions, and the remaining $150,000 by top-ups via the Retirement Sum Topping Up (RSTU) Scheme.

-Person C has no mandatory contributions, but also managed to accumulate the entire FRS amount via RSTU top-ups.
-As cash top-ups cannot be withdrawn, this person cannot withdraw anything from his or her OA and SA.
+Person C has no mandatory contributions but has also managed to accumulate the full FRS amount through RSTU top-ups.
+Because cash top-ups cannot be withdrawn, this person cannot withdraw any funds from his or her OA or SA.

 If We Only Want To Save The Basic Retirement Sum (BRS)